Jsnrichie/haskell-first-principles/Chapter 2/Notes.md

 ```
 # Let and Where

-**let introduces an expression, so it can be used wherever you can have an expression, but where is a declaration and is bound to a surrounding syntactic construct.
+- **let introduces an expression, so it can be used wherever you can have an expression.**
+- **where is a declaration and is bound to a surrounding syntactic construct.**